Spanish-Japanese Bilateral Programme of Technological Cooperation

 The Spanish-Japanese Bilateral Technological Cooperation Program (JSIP-Japan-Spain Innovation Program) aims to promote business technological cooperation between entities from Spain and Japan in technological development, innovation and technology transfer projects with the aim of generating economic benefits for Spain and Japan and boosting the competitiveness of their companies.

-In this Program, at least two entities from both countries must participate that devise and direct the development of a common project in any technical area.
-On the Spanish side it has to be, at the very least, a company, and on the Japanese side, both a company and any research body.
+This Program requieres the participation of at least two entities from both countries that devise and lead the development of a joint project in any technical area.
+On the Spanish side, this must be at least one company.

 How to participate in the program?

-From the national management agencies involved, NEDO in Japan, and the Center for Technological Development and Innovation (CDTI), in Spain, the processing of aid can be articulated in different ways.
+From the national management agencies involved, the New Energy and Industrial Technology Development Organization (NEDO) in Japan, and the Center for Technological Development and Innovation (CDTI), in Spain, the processing of aid can be articulated in different ways.
 Each year, the CDTI Innovation reports on the modality used.

 A) Call open throughout the year or specific calls

-Once the project is defined among all participants, the JSIP PROGRAM FORM (or JSIP APPLICATION FORM), which must be agreed between all parties, must be presented both at the CDTI Innovation in Spain and at the New Energy and Industrial Technology Development Organization (NEDO) in Japan.
+Once the project is defined among all participants, the JSIP PROGRAM FORM (or JSIP APPLICATION FORM), which must be agreed between all parties, must be presented both to CDTI Innovation in Spain and NEDO in Japan.
 This document should emphasize the project as a whole, the activities of the participants and the importance of it for all partners.
 A draft of the Project Consortium’s Partnership Agreement or a copy of the signed version of that agreement must be attached to that form.

-Spanish participants will have to register in the CDTI Innovation the international Bilateral application through the electronic headquarters, submitting an application for the R&D project with International Technological Cooperation (PCTI)/Bilateral Projects with Japan.
+Spanish participants will have to register to CDTI the international Bilateral application through the electronic application system, submitting an application for the R&D project with International Technological Cooperation (PCTI)/Bilateral Projects with Japan.

 Although there is more than one Spanish entity in the project, only one international application will be registered by the entity that is responsible for representing the consortium before the CDTI Innovation.